Lwt introduction/tutorial Part 2 of 2

 The correct, thread-less, description is that cancel p

-finds whichever of the intermediate promise of p
+finds whichever of the intermediate promise of p is

-currently pending and rejects it with Canceled
+currently pending and rejects it with Canceled.

 Set up for cancellation propagation

-In order to find the pending intermediate promise of p
+In order to find the pending intermediate promise of p,

 Lwt stores additional information in pending promises.
 Specifically, it